Trump accuses Democrats of attempted 'coup,' says 'I didn't need a gun' to fend it off

 Trump also appeared to have his 2020 re-election on his mind.
 He attacked Democratic presidential candidates, calling them "maniacs."

-“We believe in the rule of law, and we will always protect and defend the Constitution of the United States,” Trump said.
-“There are some people who are running right now and I don’t think they have that number one on their list.”
+"We believe in the rule of law, and we will always protect and defend the Constitution of the United States," Trump said.
+"There are some people who are running right now and I don’t think they have that No. 1 on their list."

 "You better get ready to vote," Trump added, noting that the election was still well over a year away.

-The NRA spent more than it ever had on an election in 2016, shelling out over $36 million to help Trump in his election.
-Friday was Trump’s third consecutive year addressing the annual NRA gathering as president.
+The NRA spent more than it ever had on an election in 2016, shelling out over $36 million to help Trump.
+Friday was Trump’s third consecutive year addressing the NRA gathering as president.

-The group is currently entangled in multiple different lawsuits and has struggled to raise enough money to fully fund its operations.
-They have also seen some of their recent efforts fail: earlier this month the House voted to approve an updated Violence Against Women Act that banned those convicted of domestic abuse from purchasing a gun.
+The group is entangled in several lawsuits and has struggled to raise enough money to fully fund its operations.
+They have also seen some of their recent efforts fail: The House this month voted to approve an updated Violence Against Women Act that banned those convicted of domestic abuse from purchasing a gun.

-After the mass shooting at a high school in Parkland, Florida in 2018, Trump criticized some lawmakers of being too “afraid” of the NRA and said he would ban bump stocks — a suggestion he first made after the mass shooting in Las Vegas in 2017 which 58 people were shot.
+After the mass shooting at a high school in Parkland, Florida, in 2018, Trump accused some lawmakers of being too "afraid" of the NRA and said he would ban bump stocks — a suggestion he first made after the mass shooting in Las Vegas in 2017 in which 58 people were shot.
 More than a year after the Parkland shooting, the bump stock ban took effect, though gun rights groups have appealed the ban in court.